Skip to main content

 Gender stereotypes and cultural norms are often used to justify violence against women: Men are aggressive, controlling, and dominant, while women are docile, meek, and subservient.
 Or, men are providers and women are their property.
 These norms can become culturally ingrained attitudes that lead to high rates of abusive relationships, and abusive impulses when a crisis hits (more on that below).

 Some of these cultural traditions are backed by religious practices, which codify physical punishment of women or the idea of girls as the property of their fathers and women of their husbands.
 This also leads to endemic cultural practices like forced marriage or female genital mutilation, which maintain control over women’s sexuality.
-For men, many of these acts are part of maintaining their position and sense of “honor” in society.
-Honor killings and dowry deaths are forms of gender-based violence that are a result of this mentality.
+For men, many of these acts are part of maintaining their position and sense of “honour” in society.
+Honour killings and dowry deaths are forms of gender-based violence that are a result of this mentality.

 2. Conflicts, crises, and displacement